Close Menu

 As you can see, the main way to meet the listing for kidney cancer is to have cancer that cannot be cured.
 Obviously, such a condition that will eventually result in death.
 Additionally, the other element the SSA is looking for is whether or not your kidney cancer has spread beyond the kidney.

-While you may qualify for SSD benefits under the compassionate allowance program with kidney cancer, you must still provide the SSA with medical records to approve your application for benefits.
+While you may qualify for SSD benefits under the compassionate allowance program with kidney cancer, you must still provide the SSA with medical records.
+Without medical records they SSA cannot approve your application for benefits.
 The SSA will need to see a biopsy report which documents your diagnosis of kidney cancer.
-They will also need to see progress notes from your doctor that states your tumor cannot be operated on.
+They will also need to see progress notes from your doctor that states your tumor cannot be removed.
 If those records are not available, then the SSA will look to records which show the surgeon was unable to remove all of the kidney cancer.

 KIDNEY CANCER & YOUR RESIDUAL FUNCTIONAL CAPACITY

-Even if your condition does not meet the listing for kidney cancer, you may still qualify for SSD or SSI benefits if you can prove that you cannot perform substantial gainful activity.
+Even if your condition does not meet the listing for kidney cancer, you may still qualify for SSDI or SSI benefits.
+Especially, if you can prove that you cannot perform substantial gainful activity.

 Under this analysis, a judge looks at all of your medical conditions and determines your residual functional capacity (RFC).
 Your physical RFC is what you can physically do during an eight hour workday.
 However, it also takes into account your symptoms from kidney cancer.
 The judge will determine how many pounds you can lift and how long you can sit and stand.
 The judge will also consider how often you need to lie down due to pain.
 Also, the judge will ask if you need to take extra breaks during the course of a workday.